INTERVIEW AND LIVE PHOTOS BY MARKO SYRJÄLÄ

 THE NEW ALBUM

 FOREVER WARRIORS, FOREVER UNITED is your thirteenth solo album, and your seventeenth album if we count in the Warlock stuff as well.
-On these days, almost everyone in the business are saying that it doesn’t make any sense to put out new records anymore.
+These days, almost everyone in the business says that it doesn’t make any sense to put out new records anymore.
 Instead of that, many bands release only singles and music videos now.
-But you are a total opposite to that and you’re going into entirely different direction.
-This new album, it’s a double album, and there are total 25 songs.
-So, why did you decide to work this way instead of following the current musical trends and does it make any sense or not?
+But you are the total opposite to that, and you’re going in an entirely different direction.
+This new album, it’s a double album, and there are a total of 25 songs.
+So, why did you decide to work this way instead of following the current musical trends, and does it make any sense or not?
 “Laughs”

-Is a double album something what you always wanted to do, but you never had a chance until now?
+Is a double album something that you always wanted to do, but you never had a chance until now?

 Doro Pesch: No, no. I never thought about it ever, no. For some records, for example, the third one, TRUE AS STEEL, we didn’t even have enough songs.
 It was so hard to get these ten songs or twelve songs together.
 And we had–I don’t know, it was sometimes you go through phases then suddenly if you’re very creative, you have tons of ideas, and sometimes when the pressure is on, then the ideas, they don’t even come up.

 I understand it perfectly.
 You can’t force the songs to come out?